mapsedge/php-form-builder/README.md

 NOTE: there are some methods used that are particular to our system related to database connectivity.
 You will undoubtedly need to change those.
 Look for '->exec'

-MSSQL Server table creation SQL is at the bottom of the class.
+MSSQL Server table creation SQL is in the file form-tables.sql.

 # USAGE
 ```